-- We have measures for responding to anti-social behaviour incidents and we will monitor and report on our performance. - We will ensure that all reports of anti-social behaviour are recorded, categorised and monitored from receipt to case closure and that information is analysed on a regular basis.
+- 4.1 We have measures for responding to anti-social behaviour incidents and we will monitor and report on our performance. - 4.2 We will ensure that all reports of anti-social behaviour are recorded, categorised and monitored from receipt to case closure and that information is analysed on a regular basis.
+We will develop and report on satisfaction measures in this area and ensure feedback is acted upon appropriately.